cubing/infra/README.md

   - MIT: for projects with permissive usage.
   - GPL: Do not use for new projects.
 Use the MPL instead.
 - Makefile conventions: <https://github.com/lgarron/Makefile-convention>, particularly: `make dev` and `make build`
+- Add a `CI.yml` GitHub Actions workflow to build and run any tests.
+Do not not use any secrets in testing.
 - JS projects:
   - Language: TypeScript
   - Bundler: `esbuild`